Exports to China: Vital to US economic growth

 Exports continue to play an essential role in the US economy and job growth.
 US goods exports to China come from a wide range of industries including transportation equipment, agriculture, computers and electronics, and chemicals.
 These exports also sustain logistics jobs in America’s ports and throughout the country.
 US services exports to China included travel and education, royalties, transportation, business and professional services, and financial services.

-China: An important market for states across the country
+China: An important market for states and districts across the country

 Most states have seen significant increases in exports of goods and services to China since 2006.
 Thirty states experienced at least triple-digit goods export growth to China since 2006, and four states saw growth of more than 500 percent over the same period: Alabama, Montana, North Dakota, and South Carolina.
 Every US state had triple-digit services export growth to China since 2006, 16 states had export growth of more than 400 percent.